qnx-ports/check-tools/doc/check_config.md

 timeout = 1800 # Timeout per test file in seconds
 # Prefer not to modify.
 Set to startdir by default.
 out_dir = "."
-jobs = 4

 # Frameworks abstracted to include those run at project level and those run at
 # binary level.
 # Rules for each binary test framework
 [googletest]
-path = """
+path = "build" # path to folder containing tests
-build/test/*
-build/bin/*""" # glob, so we can automatically test new releases.

 [[googletest.opts]]
 name = "common"